 To stay adaptive in the long term, manufacturers have to reassess the effectiveness of their network security and cyber attack prevention systems.
 Over the past few years, IT security experts have started moving away from design models built on a network perimeter security model.
 This shift is, in part, the result of changing user behaviors and the widespread use of mobile and Internet of Things (IoT) devices.
 According to Gartner, worldwide IoT spending is expected to surpass the $1 trillion mark in 2022.
-That is a significant number of new attacker vectors to secure; before we dive into current trends in cybersecurity, it may be useful to quickly recap what a network perimeter actually entails.
+That is a significant number of new attacker vectors to secure; before we dive into current cybersecurity trends, it may be useful to quickly recap what a network perimeter actually entails.

 Breaking Down Network Security